 Treat yourself to this amazing cherry overnight oats recipe.
 It is easy and quick to whip up together and becomes ultra creamy and unbelievably tasty the next morning.
 Great for meal-prep, 100% vegan + dairy-free and naturally gluten-free.

-I am also always on the look out for more ideas to flavor overnight oats.
-And now that summer that has just arrived, what's better than making a cherry overnight oats recipe to get the most of the stone fruit season?!
+And now that summer has just arrived, what's better than making a cherry overnight oats recipe to get the most out of the stone fruit season?!

 Let me know if you gave it a try! ❤️

-- So creamy and rich in texture, feels like dessert for breakfast!
+- So creamy and rich, it feels like dessert for breakfast!

 - Loaded with antioxidants from the cherries